What Happens When a Car Accident Claim Exceeds Insurance Limits?

 Exceeding Insurance Policy Limits

 In some cases, the injured party may have underinsured motorist coverage as part of their own insurance policy.
 This type of coverage can help bridge the gap when the at-fault driver’s insurance is inadequate.
+If the at-fault driver lacks sufficient personal assets or financial resources, it may be difficult to recover the remaining damages even through legal action.
 It’s crucial to review your insurance policies and understand the coverage limits to ensure you are adequately protected.

 Can You Receive Higher Compensation When the At-Fault Party Is Underinsured?

 If you know the liable party is underinsured, you may receive just compensation for your losses and injuries.
 An auto insurance company plays a crucial role in setting and enforcing these insurance limits, which can impact the amount of compensation you receive.
+Underinsured motorist coverage (UIM coverage) can help cover damages that exceed the at-fault driver’s insurance limits.

 Personal Injury Protection